Stanley Druckenmiller: Investment career

 Druckenmiller began his financial career in 1977 as a management trainee at Pittsburgh National Bank.
 He became head of the bank's equity research group after one year.
 In 1981, he founded his own firm, Duquesne Capital Management.

-In 1985, he became a consultant to Dreyfus, splitting his time between Pittsburgh and New York, where he lived two days each week.
-He moved to Pittsburgh full-time in 1986, when he was named head of the Dreyfus Fund.
+In 1985, he became a consultant to Dreyfus, splitting his time between Pittsburgh and New York City, where he lived two days each week.
+He moved to New York full-time in 1986, when he was named head of the Dreyfus Fund.
 As part of his agreement with Dreyfus, he also maintained management of Duquesne.
 In 1988, he was hired by George Soros to replace Victor Niederhoffer at Quantum Fund.
 He and Soros famously "broke the Bank of England" when they shorted British pound sterling in 1992, reputedly making more than $1 billion in profits, in an event known as Black Wednesday.
 They calculated that the Bank of England did not have enough foreign currency reserves with which to buy enough sterling to prop up the currency and that raising interest rates would be politically unsustainable.
 He left Soros in 2000 after taking large losses in technology stocks.

 Since then, he has concentrated full-time on Duquesne Capital.
 He is profiled in the book The New Market Wizards by Jack D. Schwager.
 According to Bloomberg News, on August 18, 2010, Druckenmiller announced the closing of his hedge fund "telling investors he'd been worn down by the stress of trying to maintain one of the best trading records in the industry while managing an 'enormous amount of capital.'"
 Duquesne Capital Management posts an average annual return of 30 percent without any money-losing year.
 His funds were down for about 5 percent when he announced his retirement in August.
 However, they had since erased the losses and closed with a small gain through successful bets that the market would rally in anticipation that the Federal Reserve would announce further "Quantitative Easing" to assist in reducing unemployment and avoid deflation.

 According to The Wall Street Journal, on August 18, 2010, Druckenmiller "told clients that he's returning their money and ending his firm's 30-year run, citing the 'high emotional toll' of not performing up to his own expectations."
 He indicated it was not easy to make big profits while handling very large sums of money.
 His biggest investments are Microsoft and Amazon in 2020.

 In October 2024, Druckenmiller alongside Greg Coffey, invested in an AI company Reflexivity in their most recent round to raise 30 million dollars.

 Investment philosophy

 Druckenmiller is a top-down investor who adopts a similar trading style as George Soros by holding a group of stocks long, a group of stocks short, and uses leverage to trade futures and currency.
-In early 2019 he held large positions in Microsoft, Abbott Laboratories, Salesforce.com, Delta Airlines, and American Airlines.
+In early 2019 he held large positions in Microsoft, Abbott Laboratories, Salesforce.com, Delta Air Lines, and American Airlines.